 The first written mention was made by the priest Pfarrer Johann Heinrich Scherrer from Alt St. Johann in 1703.
 In his book Beschreibung der Toggenburgischen Gebirge (Description of the Mountains of Toggenburg) he tells about the sixth of the Churfirsten, the Luner- or Selunerruck, which has a hole below its peak.
 But he did not mention a name, the name Wildenmannlisloch appeared first in the booklet Zwinglis Geburtsort (Zwinglis Birthplace) by the priest Pfarrer J. Fr.
 Franz.

 The history of the Wildenmannlisloch is connected with Emil Bächler, a famous local archaeologist and naturalist.
 The first exploration on the 15-JUL-1906 revealed teeth and bones of cave bears (Ursus spelaeus).
 But it took more than twenty years, until 01-OCT-1923, to start extensive excavations at the cave.
 Emil Bächler and Alfred Ziegler excavated the cave during five years, always in the autumn.
 During 218 excavation days they discovered the remains of 50 one to eight years old cave bears.
 But unlike other bear cave they discovered a skull very far inside the cave, which they interpreted as human influence, probably cultic actions.
 They also discovered the bones of other mammals like cave lion, chamois, marmot, snow rabbit (Lepus timidus), wolf, and fox, but only in much lesser numbers.
 They also found an artifact, a stone tool made of green, oily quartzite which is not found in this area.
 Ancient man must have brought this tool from far away.
-However, no human bones were found, which is interpreted as use as a hunter station, but not for burials.
-His colle
+However, no human bones were found, which is interpreted that the cave was used as a hunter station, but not for burials.
+Findings from the cave are exhibited in the Toggenburger Museum in Lichtensteig.